 Complex times call for sophisticated action plans.
 Changes to European payment regulations raise a vast number of intricate questions, requiring finesse to navigate their complexity.
 At the same time, emerging FinTech innovators are vying for attention through the capture of traditional value chains and customer interfaces.

 Banking regulations and stringent regulatory constraints present a challenge for the organizational setup of banks, as well as their products and services, in parallel to increasing regulations.
 Welcome to the new financial reality - two sides of the same coin.

 European banks face a shake-up

 Since the turn of the millennium, substantial innovations in the way payments are made have had a monumental impact on the industry.
-Soon, the EU Payment Services Directive 2 (PSD2), coming into force in mid-January 2018, will open up the payments market and allow access to accounts to new and increased competition, not only from nonbanks, but from smaller, emerging banks as well.
+The EU Payment Services Directive 2 (PSD2), which came into force in mid-January 2018, opened up the payments market and allow access to accounts to new and increased competition, not only from nonbanks, but from smaller, emerging banks as well.

 In a nutshell, 25 to 40 percent of net banking income is at stake.
 Are you ready for this strategic and technological challenge?
 Our latest in-depth analysis, "Successfully Navigating Changes to Payments Regulations", is an extensive guide to the opportunities that lie ahead for incumbent market participants, as well as emerging players.

 2017 is heralded as the dawn of digital currencies in the financial services industry and beyond.
 Amid all the hype, it is important to sift through and identify the key messages relevant in the world of finance.
 In order for central banks to maintain relevancy into the future, central banks are tasked with evaluating the development of a central bank digital currency.
 We provide a clear, five step roadmap, from first vision to the national rollout.